-Ella Sorani, Ph.D., has served as our Vice President Research and Development since February 2017.
+Ella Sorani, Ph.D., has served as our Chief Development Officer since January 2021.
+From February 2017 to December 2020, Dr. Sorani served as our Vice President Research and Development.
 Before joining BioLineRx, from 2000 through 2016, Dr. Sorani served in a number of management positions in the global R&D division at Teva Pharmaceutical Industries Ltd. In her most recent position as Senior Director and Global Project Leader, Dr. Sorani led the development of one of Teva's leading innovative late stage compounds.
-Dr. Sorani holds a B.Sc. in chemistry and an M.Sc. and Ph.D. in pharmacology, all from Tel Aviv University.
+Dr. Sorani holds a B.Sc. in chemistry and an M.Sc. and Ph.D. in pharmacelogy, all from Tel Aviv University.

-Abi Vainstein-Haras, M.D., has served as our Vice President Clinical Development since January 2017.
+Abi Vainstein-Haras, M.D., has served as our Chief Medical Officer since January 2021.
+From January 2017 to December 2020, Dr. Vainstein-Haras served as our Vice President Clinical Development.
 From June 2014 to January 2017, Dr. Vainstein-Haras served as our Senior Medical Director responsible for the clinical development of all our clinical phase projects.
-Prior to joining the Company, from 2012 to 2014, she served as the Director and Clinical Program Leader for COPAXONE® at Teva, and from 2007 to 2012, she served in several medical positions in Innovative R&D at Teva.
+Prior to joining the Company, from 2012 to 2014, she served as the Director and Clinical Program Leader for COPAXONE[®] at Teva, and from 2007 to 2012, she served in several medical positions in Innovative R&D at Teva.
 Dr. Vainstein-Haras holds an M.D. from the University of Buenos Aires and is licensed to practice medicine in Israel.